Skip to main content

 • bring food to their mouth

-Most babies develop these skills at around 6 months old.
+Most babies develop these skills at around 6 months.

 Baby-led weaning can work well along with spoon feeding.
-It usually means they get all the nutrients they need.
+The most important thing is to offer your baby a wide variety of foods.
+This way they can get all the nutrients they need to grow and develop.

 Never leave you child alone with food.
 They could choke.